Emerson Drive: 12 Gauge, Until You Walk the Tracks – 1995–1998

-Name Change, Nashville & Emerson Drive - 1999-2002
+Name Change, Nashville & Emerson Drive – 1999–2002

 In 1999, the band moved to Nashville, Tennessee, in search of a record deal.
-In the process, they discovered that '12 Gauge' was also the name of an American rapper and had to choose a new name; Emerson Drive is named for the Emerson Trail that crosses Western Alberta and joins the Alaska Highway.
+In the process, they discovered that '12 Gauge' was also the name of a rapper and had to choose a new name; Emerson Drive is named for the Emerson Trail that crosses Western Alberta and joins the Alaska Highway.

 The group caught the attention of executives at DreamWorks Records subsidiary DreamWorks Nashville, who signed the group to a record deal in 2000.
 Emerson Drive's debut album, Emerson Drive, was scheduled to be released in January 2002, but was delayed when DreamWorks executives found two new songs and brought in singer-songwriter Richard Marx to produce.
 The album was released in May 2002; it ranked No. 67 on the Billboard Top Country Album charts for 2003.

 Emerson Drive's debut American single, "I Should Be Sleeping", was released in November 2001.
 The song became a hit for the group on the Billboard Hot Country Single & Tracks chart in 2002, peaking at No. 4 and finishing the year at No. 22.
 The album's second single, "Fall into Me", one of the two new songs Marx produced, was issued in late 2002.
 It peaked at No. 3 on the Billboard Hot Country Songs chart in 2003, settling at No. 36 at year end.
 In Canada, it charted at No. 35 in 2002 and No. 32 in 2003, while "I Should Be Sleeping" charted at No. 40.

 Reviews of Emerson Drive were favorable, and the band toured in support of it, playing several solo concerts and festivals, and opening for Keith Urban, Brad Paisley and Brooks and Dunn.

 In 2002, the Academy of Country Music named Emerson Drive Top New Vocal Duo or Group, and the band won Top New Artist at the Radio & Records Year-End Awards.
 At the Canadian Country Music Association awards, the band won Group or Duo of the Year and the Chevy Trucks Rising Star Award.

 Beginning in August 2002, the band went through member changes with the departure of bassist Jeff Loberg, who exited the group to focus on his songwriting.
 Loberg was replaced by Patrick Bourque.
 In 2003, keyboardist Chris Hartman left to return to school, and was replaced by Dale Wallace; Pat Allingham left to spend more time with his family and was replaced by David Pichette.